veertuinc/anklet/plugins/handlers/github/README.md

 This means in the worst case scenario it could make a total of 3 api calls total.
 Otherwise only one should happen on job success.

+---

+## FAQS

+1. My Jobs are taking a long time to be picked up.

+This can happen for several reasons.
+It's important to understand that the Github Actions plugin will go one-by-one through the queue starting with the eldest item to find a job it can run.
+This is necessary so that the plugins can clean up the queue of older cancelled jobs that are still queued in the DB.

+Check that:

+1. You don't have too many queued jobs piled up.
+If your target template needs 12 CPU cores, but almost all of your hosts only have 8 cores, the few hosts with 12 may take a while to get the job off the queue and out of the way.
+Remember, the plugin on completion of a job will reset the queue target index so it starts from the beginning of the queue.
+It will need to crawl through all of the jobs it can't run each time.
+2. The jobs you're running are just long running jobs.
+You may need more hosts to handle the demand.

 ## Development